Wrong reason code? Missing evidence?

 Get the right reason code →

-Chargeback scenarios we handle
+Chargeback scenarios we cover

 Item not received